fullstackjam/autoally-backend/README.md

-# AutoAlly-IMAdapter
+# AutoAlly-Backend

-IMAdapter is a FastAPI-based service designed to preprocess and forward instant messages.
+Backend is a FastAPI-based service designed to preprocess and forward instant messages.

 ## Features
 - Receive and preprocess instant messages (IM).